Skip to content

 look1

-• fitted knit dress w felt details
+• Bamboo jersey dress w felt details

 • 3D-printed wearable sculpture

-• striped bio-plastic scarf
+• Striped bio-plastic scarf

 skecthes